Jennifer Lambert

 We love our glass decanters to air our red wines and make pouring without spilling easier.
 And they’re pretty on the table!

-We don’t often have leftover wine or soda, but these vacuum pump sealers work wonders to save bottles.
+We don’t often have leftover wine or soda, but these vacuum pump sealers work wonders to save it fresh.
 They can then last up to a week!

 Wine Books